I-harsh-kumar/Thread-sync-app---LFX/README.md

 ## Build Instructions:
 - Ensure you have GCC installed on your Linux distribution.
-- Compile the C application using "make".
+- Compile the C application using `make`.
-- Use the bash script to launch the application: ./launch_app.sh <duration>.
+- Use the bash script to launch the application: `./launch_app.sh <duration>`.

   ## Detailed Instructions: